therabona/therabona-middleman/source/articles/2014-08-19-of-lebanovskyi-and-kyiv.html.markdown

 The shadow of Lobanovskyi was again cast over Ukraine during EURO 2012, where the home nation was led by Blokhin and captained by Shevchenko, who duly delivered a final heroic cameo, scoring a brace in a 2-1 comeback victory over Sweden.
 Perhaps more fittingly, Ukraine’s style of play resembled a team focused on the collective, much like Lobanovskyi’s teams of years gone by, albeit a less talented version, but an homage to the great man nonetheless.

-Jonathan Wilson talks about the impact of Lobanovskyi in a great article from [The Guardian] (http://www.theguardian.com/football/blog/2011/may/12/valeriy-lobanovskyi-dynamo-kyiv), where a tidy little anecdote emerges that summarises the man.
+Jonathan Wilson talks about the impact of Lobanovskyi in a great article from [The Guardian](http://www.theguardian.com/football/blog/2011/may/12/valeriy-lobanovskyi-dynamo-kyiv), where a tidy little anecdote emerges that summarises the man.
 During a visit to the Science and Research Institute of the Construction Industry after winning the league, he shared a short exchange with the scientist Volodymyr Sabaldyr.

 “Yes, we have won the league.
 But so what?
 Sometimes we played badly.
 We just got more points than other teams who played worse than us.
 I can't accept your praise as there are no grounds for it.”